 If Thinx has been on your list to try, use this link to get $10 off!

 When I’m on my period, I do NOT feel like exercising.
 I do not want to do yoga or go to dance class.
 All I want to do is lie on the couch, eat 1,000 brownies, and watch Netflix.

-One of the best things for me to do, is go on a really long walk.
+One of the best things for me to do is to go on a really long walk.
 Being outside is mood boosting, it energizes me, decreases my stress, and I have one very, very happy dog that gets to tag-a-long.

-One of my main focuses this week is decreasing my stress, and being outside really helps to put my work load into perspective.
+One of my main focuses is to decrease my stress, and being outside really helps to put my work load into perspective.

 Ever wonder why you crave chocolate during that time of the month???
-Sugar, of course, is part of it, but another reason is because it is magnesium rich!
+Sugar, of course, is part of it, but another reason is because it is rich in magnesium!

 Americans, in general, don’t do a great job at getting the recommended dose of magnesium a day.
-This is because we tend eat a lot of processed foods and soil which is normally magnesium rich is being depleted by fertilizers.
+This is because we tend eat a lot of processed foods, and soil that is normally magnesium-rich is being depleted by fertilizers.